open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 AnotherFruitCounter.Add(2, new("name", "banana"), new("color", "green")); // Not exported
 AnotherFruitCounter.Add(5, new("name", "banana"), new("color", "yellow")); // Exported
 AnotherFruitCounter.Add(4, new("name", "mango"), new("color", "yellow")); // Not exported
-// Since the cardinality limit is 3, the SDK will only export measurements for the following two combinations:
+// Since the cardinality limit is 3, the SDK will only emit two combinations:
 //   1. (name:kiwi) Value=4
 //   2. (name:banana, color:yellow) Value=6
 // Note: There are only 2 exported measurements (not the 3 one might expect) because there was nothing